pravosleva/gpo-react-tool/README.md

   }
 ]
 ```
+- [ ] Applist should be displayed as checkboxlist.
+User should to select the appName to install to Client (Target).
+- [ ] GET request to Back-end to install the particular app.
-- [x] Text editor for create new json.
+- [x] Text editor to create new json.
-- [ ] POST request to Back-end for send new json.
+- [ ] POST request to Back-end to create new json.

 ## Demo